-West of Japan, on Kyushu lies an area that come 2019 will be known to rugby fans around the world, Oita.
+West of Japan, on Kyushu lies an area that as of 2019 became known to rugby fans around the world: Oita.
 So if you’re planning a visit, why not take a look at what this mountainous area has to offer before it gets too busy.
 Only an hour-and-a-half flight from Tokyo’s Haneda Airport, Oita Prefecture is perfect for those who love hot springs, the outdoors, and adventure.

 Here (in no particular order) are our top recommendations for things to do in Oita Prefecture: